umarhassan-mitodl/6.334-spring-2007/content/pages/related-resources.md

 ---
 ## PSPICE Simulation Information

 Download the Microsim (now known as Orcad) DesignLab Release 8 Evaluation version, containing both Schematics and PSpice for PCs.
-A more up-to-date version can be downloaded from {{% resource_link "d9fc96da-c2ac-4747-a42d-879e77e1fd8e" "OrCAD" %}}.
+A more up-to-date version can be downloaded from [OrCAD](http://www.orcad.com/).

-{{% resource_link "bb6c6c62-4d4c-424f-8991-2671576df134" "Spice tutorial" %}} (courtesy of University of Pennsylvania Department of Electrical Engineering).
-In particular, see {{% resource_link "d810516d-8fa1-4492-9f52-865e5042d72f" "How to Get Started with PSpice" %}}.
+[Spice tutorial](http://homepage.seas.upenn.edu/~jan/spice/spice.overview.html) (courtesy of University of Pennsylvania Department of Electrical Engineering).
+In particular, see [How to Get Started with PSpice](http://homepage.seas.upenn.edu/~jan/spice/spice.guide.html#PSPICE).

 ### (Almost) Ideal Diode Model